secretstartups/handbook/content/handbook/people-group/promotions-transfers.md

 If you receive a [Job Change letter](/handbook/people-group/contracts-probation-periods/#job-change-letter) to an interim role, process the change by:

-1. Saving the letter to `Documents` > `Contracts & Changes` Document Category (Do not choose `Contracts & Changes - Confidential (No Employee View)`)
+1. Saving the letter to `Documents` > `Contracts & Changes` Document Category in Workday
 1. Review for compensation change
 1. Access Level
     - Interim roles - Access changed (if required)
 1. Update Job title (if required)
 1. Update Manager (if required)
-1. Update Acting/Interim Tracker Spreadsheet
-1. Update Transition Tracker Spreadsheet (if required)

 Note: There are no changes that are made in Workday for acting roles.
-To track acting positions please complete this [form](https://forms.gle/KdB4TBtfuHxgGLzE8).
+To track acting positions, managers should complete this [form](https://forms.gle/KdB4TBtfuHxgGLzE8).

 ### Acting